Many of us spend a lot of time trying to get rid of bad habits.

-Payoff: we believe that ‘if the job is worth doing it worth doing… perfectly’ and this drive for perfection can be all consuming, distracting off from stressful stuff.
+Payoff: we believe that ‘if the job is worth doing it's worth doing… perfectly’ and this drive for perfection can be all consuming, distracting from from stressful stuff.
 Being a perfectionist is a great way of avoiding the criticism that we might receive if we actually finished the job.

 What to do about unwanted habits?

 To become free of a negative habit you need to identify its Payoff i.e. the benefits of the negative habit.

 This is critical: the negative habit is doing a good job – removing it means you won’t have a way of getting all those payoffs!